 The steam operated syrup factory c.1890, grinds sugar cane from January to May; please view our Special Events for more information.

-During your visit, you can enjoy a charming home movie c.1935, the plantation’s museum and a complimentary rum or fruit punch on our terrace overlooking the gully.
+During your visit, you can enjoy a charming home movie c.1935, the plantation’s museum and a rum or fruit punch on our terrace overlooking the gully.
 Visitors over the age of 18 may also enjoy complimentary rum tasting during their tour.

 *Entrance fees are subject to change without notice.